chris-erb/EECE-321-Smart-Stoplight/README.md

 # EECE-321-Smart-Stoplight
 Smart Stop Light Implementation for Tiva C Microcontroller

-This is Chris Erb and Conor Johnson's Embedded Systems Design Project.
-We are using the Tiva C microcontroller to make a more efficient, smart stoplight that utilizes motion sensors, the onboard temperature sensor, and a moisture detector to determine the length of the stoplight cycle.
+This is Christopher Erb and Conor Johnson's Embedded Systems Design Project.
+We are using the Tiva C microcontroller to create an efficient, smart stoplight that utilizes motion sensors, the onboard temperature sensor, and a moisture detector to determine the length of the stoplight cycle.

 This repository contains all of the system's source code.<br />